mnichols/ohmit/README.md

 `ohmit` will traverse the api starting at `http://example.com/api/` and follow the `_link` relationship of 'a' (`http://example.com/a`).

-The result will be found at `mementos` attribute keyed identical to the spec object:
+The result will be found at `results` attribute keyed identical to the spec object:

 ## Super Duper complex path